nuejs/nue/packages/nuejs.org/blog/nue-release-candidate/index.md

 ---
 hero_title: "*Nue 1.0 (RC)* — Can it outshine Next.js?"
 title: "A better Next.js? • Nue 1.0 (RC) is out"
-desc: This version brings numerous improvements, bug fixes, clearer documentation, and a new Markdown parser built from scratch to strengthen Nue's vision
+description: This version brings numerous improvements, bug fixes, clearer documentation, and a new Markdown parser built from scratch to strengthen Nue's vision
-date: 2024-11-15
+date: 2024-11-14
 ---

 Nue is a static site generator (SSG) built from the ground up to offer faster tooling, cleaner codebases, and better results.
 Today, we’re releasing the first version of Nue that earns the "release candidate" (RC) status.